philroberts/FPDB-for-OSX/README.md

   your HUD_config.xml, Bad Things may happen.
 Back it up and remove them.
 And send me an email telling me I'm lazy, I might get around to fixing it.
-* Right-click popup of all stats on HUD stat windows is not implemented yet.
 * If you have multiple tables open with names like "Ichabod", "Ichabod II" etc, the HUD may get confused.
 * PokerStars must be open when you start the HUD.